-Test cases have been created for all SAP transactions used at HANOS and we have combined them into test scenarios.
-If a release is to be tested, I prepare the relevant test scenarios and indicate which variants must be tested.
+Test cases were created for all SAP transactions used at HANOS and we combined them into test scenarios.
+If a release is to be tested then I will prepare the relevant test scenarios and indicate which variants are to be tested.
 The variants are provided to me by the consultants and/or developers.
 The test scenarios contain the ticket numbers that are also in TOPdesk.
-The testers carry out the tests in Testersuite and immediately record the defects .
-I check the defects and determine which ones need to be addressed by the consultants and developers.
-The defects are resolved and I am automatically informed when they are resolved.
-The business testers retest the defects and close the defects if they are resolved properly.
+The testers run the tests in Testersuite and immediately record the defects .
+I check the defects and determine which ones should be picked up by the consultants and developers.
+The defects are resolved and I am automatically notified when they are resolved.
+The business testers retest the defects and close the defects when they are properly resolved.

-For me as a test coordinator it is very nice to have a good tool with which I can easily do the test preparation and test coordination.
-With Testersuite it is very easy for me to prepare all tests in the right order.
-It helps to give structure to my test cycles.
-I find the Masterlist module a handy feature for managing and using (retrieving) the regression test cases and test scenarios.
-In addition, you can easily find test results and defects in Testersuite .
-This allows us at HANOS to check whether something has already been tested in the past.
+For me as a test coordinator, it is very nice to have a good tool with which I can easily do test preparation and test coordination.
+With Testersuite it is very easy for me to prepare all the tests in the right order.
+It helps give structure to my test cycles.
+I find the Masterlist module a useful feature for managing and using (retrieving) the regression test cases and test scenarios.
+In addition, you can easily retrieve test results and defects in Testersuite .
+This allows us at HANOS to check if something has been tested in the past.
 Another advantage of Testersuite is that it is very easy to use.
-You can, for example, pull an unknown person off his bike and let him work with Testersuite .
+You can, so to speak, pull an unknown person off his bike and have him work with Testersuite .

-I find it very positive that Testersuite informs customers well about new functionalities.
-The changes are described in release notes that can be read in the help documentation.
-When there are new release notes, they are pointed out to you when you log in to Testersuite.
-You also have the opportunity to follow short webinars that explain new features.
-I recently followed a webinar in which, among other things, the import function was explained.
-The import function was something I struggled with a bit in the beginning.
+I find it very positive that Testersuite informs customers well about new features.
+The changes are described in release notes that we can read in the help documentation.
+When there are new release notes you will be made aware of them when you log in to Testersuite.
+In addition, you have the opportunity to attend short webinars explaining new features.
+I recently attended a webinar in which, among other things, the import function was explained.
+The import function was something I was struggling with a bit in the beginning.
 After the demo and explanation in the webinar, it was completely clear to me how it works and what the possibilities of the import function are.
-What I also like about Testersuite is that they realise the wishes of their customers.
-When I look at where the product was three years ago and where it is now, I see a world of difference.
+What I also like about Testersuite is that they realize customers' wishes.
+When I look at where the product was three years ago and where it is now, it's a world of difference.
 My compliments!
-If it were up to me, Testersuite would be a product that would stay with HANOS.
+If it were up to me Testersuite would be a product that stays with HANOS.

 I want to further improve the test sets at HANOS.
 I aim for better quality, better tests and better testing by the testers themselves.
 I also want to see if we can do some more testing outside the happy flows.
 In addition, I want to investigate the value of automated testing for HANOS and I want to follow an Agile training course in 2018.
 So there are plenty of challenges on the agenda for me!